Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Among the dead were at least 12 aid seekers killed by Israeli gunfire while trying to reach distribution points, or awaiting aid convoys, according to officials at two hospitals and witnesses.

-The Palestine Red Crescent Society said its Saraya Field Hospital received about 30 injured people from the Zikim area, adding that more casualties continue to arrive.
+The Palestine Red Crescent Society said its Saraya Field Hospital received about 30 injured from the Zikim area, and that more casualties continue to arrive.

-Al-Shifa hospital received five bodies and over 70 wounded people, Dr. Mohamed Abu Selmiya, the hospital’s director, said.
+Al-Shifa hospital received five bodies and over 70 wounded, said Dr. Mohamed Abu Selmiya, the hospital’s director.

 The AP spoke to five witnesses who were among the crowds in central Gaza, the Teina area and the Morag corridor.
 All said that Israeli forces had fired toward the crowds.